-At the core of the specification is a Strand Ethernet network infrastructure.
+At the core of the specification is an Ethernet network infrastructure.
 This integrates Vision.Net architectural lighting management system, NEO stage lighting control systems, and C21 dimming systems throughout the facility.

 Vision.net, the scalable, decentralized control system, with its programmable touchscreen interfaces, delivers proven reliability and endless configuration possibilities throughout the center’s multiple spaces.
 It also allows for system configurations to evolve with use and experience, providing future-proof flexibility.

 NEO control consoles provide advanced, hands-on stage lighting control, via the ShowNet protocol.
 “The NEO is a nice console,” says Purpura.
 “It’s very simple and accessible, which is important for a learning environment, but it also has a lot of power and flexibility.
 The client envisioned that they would be using intelligent fixtures in those spaces, as well as a lot of LED.
 Having the control wheels, along with the touchscreen for color picking, is very useful.”

 The system also integrate seamlessly with the C21 modular dimming system, allowing for control of dimmable and non-dimmable loads.
 Providing students with access to lighting fixtures, dimming and control circuits that they would encounter in the real world was an important aim for the client.
 As the project progressed, the specification evolved accordingly.

 Befitting the facility’s status, the investment in lighting technology extended to over 600 fixtures of various types from Vari-Lite.